zerolawtech/ZAP-Tech/docs/issuing-entity.rst

 The issuer may use these methods to attach or detach modules to this contract or any associated token contract.

-See the :ref:`modules` documentation for information module functionality and development.
+See the :ref:`modules` documentation for more information on module functionality and development, as well as methods inherited by ``IssuingEntity``.

+.. _issuing-entity-modules-attach-detach:

 Attaching and Detaching
 -----------------------